taimoorsattar7/taimoorsattar.dev/content/books/workflow-to-build-static-website/index.md

   - website
 popular: true
 ---
-bhgThe static website generates the content on the browser without any modification/processing as it's already pre-rendered.
+The static website generates the content on the browser without any modification/processing as it's already pre-rendered.
 That's why static websites have  **better performance for page speed load**.
 We cover the project infrastructure to develop, build, and deploy websites on the web.
 We use *Gatsby* infrastructure for building blazing fast static website, project hosted on *GitHub* for version control, and deploy on *Netlify*.

 That's not it...
 This book is not only learning about the specific tools but provides you the concepts to manage the project in fracture to build the website.
 We explain how to use Git in your project for version control and manage the project section with Git branches.
 You can avoid writing messy code with *prettier* and *ESlint*.
 Allow to write and manage your content with Netlify CMS on the server and makes your website crawlable by the search engine.